 Category: Sweet treats

 Last but not least is a staple tea-time treat found across the UK which is produced in the Glasgow suburb of Uddingston (with an attached tearoom).
 A teacake is a crispy base with a dome of marsmallow on it fully covered by chocolate.
-The dark chocolate variant of Tunnock’s teacakes is not as freely available (try the big Tesco & Asda stores in Scotland) as the milk chocolate one but buy many packs if you do see it, they’re absolutely delicious and addictive.
+The dark chocolate variant of Tunnock’s teacakes is not as freely available (try the big Tesco & Asda stores in Scotland, available on Amazon US & Amazon UK) as the milk chocolate one but buy many packs if you do see it, they’re absolutely delicious and addictive.

 Food in Scotland is world class & diverse especially all things smoked.
 What did we not mention which we must try?
 (Arbroath smokies is on our list)

 Request: Please share this post as many of the merchants mentioned above are small-business owners making some world quality produce, let’s show them some love!